gatling/gatling/src/docs/content/reference/integrations/build-tools/js-cli.md

 - the `--api-token` option

 {{< alert info >}}
-Learn how to work with environment variables and JavaScript parameters in the [Configuration docummentation]({{< ref "/reference/script/core/configuration#manage-configuration-values" >}}).
+Learn how to work with environment variables and JavaScript parameters in the [Configuration documentation]({{< ref "/reference/script/core/configuration#manage-configuration-values" >}}).
 {{< /alert >}}

 #### Packaging your simulations for Gatling Enterprise Cloud